How Auburn students reacted to the 1979 Iran Hostage Crisis

 “I think we are all interested and anxious, both for the American hostages in Iran, and for the Iranian students here,” she told The Plainsman.

-That anxiety over Iranians here was probably pretty justified, seeing as how The Plainsman kept interviewing anonymous Iranian students voicing not just sympathy with the hostage takers—excuse me, spy hunters—but straight up support.
+The anxiety over the Iranian presence on campus was certainly understandable, seeing as how every anonymous Iranian student the Plainsman could find to interview kept voicing not just sympathy with the hostage takers—oh, excuse me, spy hunters—but straight up support.

 The Glomerata ended its “Flashback” on the hostage crisis with: “Car windows were painted with various word derivations of the popular ‘Iranian go home’ slogan.”